 In the most recent reporting year, the National Safety Council (NSC) estimated that about 13.6 million vehicles suffer damage from automobile crashes each year.
 If you escape a collision without bodily harm, you can consider yourself lucky, but you may still suffer losses if your car or other items are damaged.
 It is important to seek compensation from whoever caused your accident through a property damage claim.

 You can file this type of claim when:

-- Your car or other vehicle was damaged in an accident
+- Your vehicle incurred damages in an accident.

 Five Steps to Sue Someone for Property Damage in Georgia

 If you suffered property damage during an accident, there are five key steps to take when seeking financial recovery.